hashicorp/consul/website/source/docs/guides/acl-migrate-tokens.html.md

 ## Migration Examples

-Below are two more detailed examples that you can use as a model for your upgrade process.
-There are two strategies outlined; simple policy mapping and combining policies.
+Below are two detailed examples of the two high-level strategies for creating polices discussed above.
+It should be noted these are intended to clarify the concrete steps you might take. **We don't recommend you perform production migrations with ad-hoc terminal commands**.
+Combining these or something similar into a script might be appropriate.

 ### Simple Policy Mapping